Detection Club

-The Detection Club was formed in 1930 by a group of British mystery writers, including Agatha Christie, Dorothy L. Sayers, Ronald Knox, Freeman Wills Crofts, Arthur Morrison, Hugh Walpole, John Rhode, Jessie Rickard, Baroness Emma Orczy, R. Austin Freeman, G. D. H. Cole, Margaret Cole, E. C. Bentley, Henry Wade, Constance Lindsay Taylor and H. C. Bailey.
-Anthony Berkeley was instrumental in setting up the club, and the first president was G. K. Chesterton.
-There was a fanciful initiation ritual with an oath written by Sayers, and the club held regular dinner meetings in London.
+The Detection Club was formed in 1930 by a group of British mystery writers, including Agatha Christie, Dorothy L. Sayers, Ronald Knox, Freeman Wills Crofts, Arthur Morrison, Hugh Walpole, John Rhode, Jessie Louisa Rickard, Baroness Orczy, R. Austin Freeman, G. D. H. Cole, Margaret Cole, E. C. Bentley, Henry Wade, Constance Lindsay Taylor and H. C. Bailey.
+Anthony Berkeley Cox was instrumental in setting up the club, and the first president was G. K. Chesterton.
+There is a fanciful initiation ritual with an oath written by Sayers, and the club holds regular dinner meetings in London.

 Guidelines

 In addition to meeting for dinners and helping each other with technical aspects in their individual writings, the members of the club agreed to adhere to Knox's Commandments in their writing to give the reader a fair chance at guessing the guilty party.
 These fair-play "rules" were summarised by one of the members, Ronald Knox, in an introduction to an anthology of detective stories.
 They were never intended as more than guidelines, and not all the members took them seriously.
 The first American member (though then living in the UK) was John Dickson Carr, elected in 1936.

 The club continues to exist, although the fair-play rules have been considerably relaxed.

 A number of works were published under the club's sponsorship; most of these were written by multiple members of the club, each contributing one or more chapters in turn.
 In the case of The Floating Admiral, each author also provided a sealed "solution" to the mystery as he or she had written it, including the previous chapters.
 This was done to prevent a writer from adding impossible complications with no reasonable solution in mind.
 The various partial solutions were published as part of the final book.